learn-co-students/sinatra-basic-forms-lab-dumbo-web-051319/Notes-to-self.md

     renders a form that can POST a name, breed, and age            (added erb :create_puppy.erb/form)

   POST /puppy
-    sends a 200 status code (FAILED - 6)
-    recieves a request from /new at /puppy (FAILED - 7) displays the puppy information dynamically (FAILED - 8)
+    sends a 200 status code                                        (in app.rb: post '/puppy' do end) recieves a request from /new at /puppy                         (controller automatically does it) displays the puppy information dynamically

 ## Objectives
     1. Implement a POST request to the controller to display data from a user in the view